Download Surface Laptop Recovery Image

 To learn more about how to use the downloaded recovery image, make sure you read our step-by-step guide here.

 Microsoft might update the recovery image in the future.
-Make sure you check back again when you need to reset your Surface device next time.
+Check back again when you need to reset your Surface device next time.